 You sit on one of the chairs and put on the blindfold and earmuffs, as instructed.

-You don’t know when your date arrives, or even if he or she ever does.
+You don’t know when your date will arrive or if he or she ever will.
 Your only choice is to speak or to remain quiet.

 You eventually begin to speak.